jrladd/CIS241/assignments/documentation.md

 Don't just settle for the very first datasets you find: look around a bit for interesting or unexpected ones!

 Later in the semester, you'll choose a dataset to work on for your final project.
-This assignment is unrelated, so you can decide to stick with this dataset later on or choose something completely new: it's entirely up to you.
+This assignment is unrelated, so you can decide to stick with one of these datasets later on or choose something completely new: it's entirely up to you.

 **Mostly, choose data that you are curious about and will allow you to demonstrate the listed concepts for the assignment. *Have some fun with it!***